 55 mcg a day from walnuts, chicken, beef, fish, and whole grains, or supplements can help prevent these depressive effects.
 However, supplements may interact with certain contraceptive medication, corticosteroids, and cholesterol-reducing medication.

 Omega-3 fatty acids found abundantly in tuna, salmon, and other fatty fish improve brain functioning and reduce neural inflammation by preventing trans-fat buildup in the brain.
 Other food sources of omega-3s include egg yolks, walnuts, and flaxseed oil.

 Addressing nutritional deficiencies can have a positive impact on both mental and physical health.
 Consult with a certified nutrition specialist to determine your specific dietary requirements and develop a rehabilitative diet plan.
-You can also book an appointment with a top Nutritionist in Lahore, Karachi and Islamabad through oladoc.com, or call our helpline at 042-3890-0939 for assistance to find the RIGHT Doctor for your dietary concerns.
+You can also book an appointment with a top Nutritionist in Islamabad, Karachi and Rawalpindi through oladoc.com, or call our helpline at 042-3890-0939 for assistance to find the RIGHT Doctor for your dietary concerns.